joehawkens/computing/CHAPTER-5.md

 ## Imperative

-Imperative programming is simply defined as this: If you can trace the execution of the program as it runs.
+Imperative programming is simply defined as this: If you can trace the execution of the program as it runs, it's imperative.
 Consider the following code: you know you'll be reading it from top to bottom, the typical way of execution in programing.
 You're thinking like a computer this way.

 ```Python
 counter = 0